jessepav/lacygoill-wiki-backup/tmux/tmux.md

     pane-border-status [off | top | bottom]

             Désactive la status line des panes (off), ou l'active en haut (top), ou en bas (bottom).

-    pane-border-style my_style

-            Set the  pane border  style for panes  aside from  the active pane.
-For how  to specify style, see the message-command-style option.
-Attributes are ignored.

     remain-on-exit [on | off]